These dogs can sometimes be overly aggressive.

 - Hip Dysplasia

 These dogs are friendly adaptable and protective.
-These dogs are also intelligent and can guard your home.
+The breed is also intelligent and can guard your home.
 Though they don’t bark often, their vocalizations can be quite deep, which can be intimidating to strangers.
 These dogs are independent and can be allowed to roam freely outside.
 They are also always keen to please their owners.

 How to Take Care of a Shepkita